 People Want This Politician To Resign After He Said Southern Europeans Spend On Booze And Women

-The president of the group of Eurozone finance ministers is facing widespread criticism and calls to resign after he made a remark during an interview with a German newspaper.
+The president of the group of the eurozone’s finance ministers is facing widespread criticism and calls to resign after he made a remark during an interview with a German newspaper.

-This is Jeroen Dijsselbloem, the Dutch finance minister and the current president of the group of the Eurozone’s finance ministers.
+This is Jeroen Dijsselbloem, the Dutch finance minister and the current president of the group of the eurozone’s finance ministers.

 But he’s now at risk of losing both jobs.